LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Gives flags to the player's character.
+Gives flags to the player.
+Can give character flags, player flags, or both.

 **Parameters**

-* flags (string) - The flags to give to the character.
+* flags (string) - The flags to give.
+* flagType (string, optional) - The type of flags to give:
+  - "character" - Gives character flags (default)
+  - "player" - Gives player flags
+  - nil or omitted - Gives character flags (default)

 **Returns**